Skip to content

 At least 7 weeks, 3 days of learning missed

 You may be referred to social care for neglect.
-Your child will be considerably behind their peers and it will be difficult for them to catch up without significant input from school and home
+Your child will be considerably behind their peers, and it will be difficult for them to catch up without significant input from school and home.

 You do this by ringing 01803 613556 and selecting Option 1 from the menu available.
 We then record this information and pass it on to teachers.
 We ask you to ring each day to keep us updated.
-A member of the administrative staff checks absences every day and follows up with a call where we have not been notified of a child's absence, in line with our Safeguarding procedures.
+A member of the administrative staff checks absences every day and follows up with a call where we have not been notified of a child's absence, in line with our safeguarding procedures.

 If your child has received specialist care for a medical condition, please ask them for some guidance on supporting their return to school, particularly regarding playtimes and P.E.